ifAegis/banishingCube/README.md

 Click on "Import", and enter the URL of your worker

+Click "Apply changes" at the top of the page

-Ublock Origin will automatically update your list every hour
+Ublock Origin will now automatically update your list every hour

 ### Thank you for using my code and I hope it serves you well

+### If you discover any problems with the scripts, please open an [issue](https://github.com/ifAegis/banishingCube/issues/new) so that I am made aware.